 Formula \eqref{1.1} relates the pair correlation of hyperbolic lattice angles with the length spectrum of the lattice.
-For example, the spikes in the graphs in Figure \ref{Figure1} occur at values of $\xi$ related in a straightforward way to the length spectrum.
-Assuming that lattices centered at different points in a half\footnote{It is shown in Section \ref{sec3} that the pair correlation functions for the lattices centered at $\om$ and $-\overline{\om}$ are equal.} fundamental domain for $\mathrm{PSL}_2 (\Z)$ have different length spectra, it would follow that the distribution of lattice angles determines the point $\om$ in a half fundamental domain.
+For example, the spikes in the graphs in Fig. \ref{Figure1} occur at values of $\xi$ related in a straightforward way to the length spectrum.
+Assuming that lattices centered at different points in a half\footnote{It is shown in Section \ref{sec3} that the pair correlation functions for the lattices centered at $\omega$ and $-\overline{\omega}$ are equal.} fundamental domain for $\mathrm{PSL}_2 (\Z)$ have different length spectra, it would follow that the distribution of lattice angles determines the point $\omega$ in a half fundamental domain.

 A common feature of pair correlation density functions, encountered also for the pair correlation of Farey fractions \cite{BZ}, is that they tend to one at infinity.
-We expect that the same is true for the function in Conjecture \ref{C1}, namely that if $\Gamma$ is a Fuchsian group of the first kind with fundamental domain of finite hyperbolic area $V_\Gamma$, then
+We expect the same to be true for the function in Conjecture \ref{Conj1}, i.e. if $\Gamma$ is a Fuchsian group of the first kind with fundamental domain of finite hyperbolic area $V_\Gamma$, then

-where the function $f_\xi(\ell)$ is defined in Conjecture \ref{C1}.
-The standard way of proving an asymptotic formula such as \eqref{1.40} is by using the spectral decomposition of the automorphic kernel $K_\xi(z,w)=\sum_{\gamma\in\Gamma} k_\xi(u(\gamma z,w))$, where $k_\xi(u(z,w))=f_\xi(d(z,w))$, and we attempt to spectrally decompose the kernel $K_\xi$ in Appendix \ref{sec11}.
-However, we encounter technical problems due to the fact that the kernel $k_\xi(u)$ is not smooth at two points, and as a consequence we can only prove that its Selberg-Harish-Chandra transform $h_\xi(t)$ satisfies $h_\xi(t)\ll (1+|t|)^{-2}$ for real $t$.
-This is an epsilon short of the decay $(1+|t|)^{-2-\epsilon}$ for some $\epsilon>0$, required for absolute convergence in the spectral decomposition of $K_\xi$, and therefore we leave the proof of \eqref{1.40} for later work.